ingo/ingo.github.io/_recipes/turkish_onion_marinade.md

 size: 2 cups, enough for 3-4 pounds of meat
 time: 1 hour to overnight
 author: Claudia Roden
-source: The New Book of Middle Eastern Food
 ---

 ### Ingredients